Exploring our Nearest Star

 Launch and Orbit

-Solar Orbiter is scheduled to launch in 2018 (originally 2017) from Cape Canaveral on board an Atlas V or Delta IV rocket.
+Solar Orbiter is scheduled to launch in 2020 from Cape Canaveral on board an Atlas V or Delta IV rocket.

-Following launch, Solar Orbiter will begin its 3.4 year journey to the Sun.
+Following launch, Solar Orbiter will begin its 1.5 year journey to the Sun.
 In order to reach it’s near-Sun orbit, the spacecraft with use a series of gravity assists from Venus and the Earth, in essence, using them to catapult itself towards the Sun.
+As of spring 2018, the dates for the Solar Orbiter mission are as following:

 Once in place, Solar Orbiter will have a 168-day-long elliptical solar orbit with close encounters to the Sun every five months.
 During these close encounters, the spacecraft will come in as close as within 0.28 AU of the Sun.
 1 AU or Astronomical Unit is the distance between the Earth and Sun, 150 million km (93 million miles).